codr7/gfoo/README.md

 ```

 ### values
-`is` may be used to check if two values share the same address.
+`is` may be used to check if two values share the same identity.

 ```
   'foo is('foo)